linuxthor/knife-gadgets/README.md

 # knife-gadgets
-A knife plugin that add hooks to knife to run external scripts at key points and potentially abort the action being taken.
+A knife plugin that adds hooks to knife to run external scripts at key points and potentially abort the action being taken.

 Install by copying to .chef/plugins/knife/